rubyworks/realms/demo/02_commandline/05_list.md

 # List Command

-To see a list of available projects use the `list` command.
+To see a list of available libraries use the `list` command.

     `realm list`

 The standard output will look like:

     foo      ruby     tryme

 Notice the entry for ruby.
 You won't find this project in our temporary projects location.
-It is a built-in "project" that represents Ruby's standard library.
+It is a built-in library that represents Ruby's standard library.